Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/RefApp-Framework.md

 > **Note:**
 >
 > The *CMSIS-RTOS2 connect name* may be also provided by the application software.
-For example, the AWS IoT stack directly implements FreeRTOS.
+For example, the AWS IoT stack implements FreeRTOS and also exposes CMSIS-RTOS2 API as the underlying driver interfaces may require it.
-> directly however the underlaying CMSIS-Drivers might require CMSIS-RTOS2 API (provided by the CMSIS-RTOS2 FreeRTOS wrapper).

 ### Socket